howdyband/makerteens/logistics.md

 **Student Government**:

 Initiated in October, each month students elect 2 representatives to the legislature and 1 executive who appoints 3 judges, to be confirmed by the legislature.
 Judges decide merit pay, penalties, and determine restorative justice among peers.
 Judges serve 4 consecutive months.
 The Executive may be reelected up to 3 consecutive months.

+**Enrollment**:
+Every 2 weeks, the placement team (teacher, admin, parent...) may decide to return a student into regular education or place a student into the more restrictive MAKERTEENS program.
+Scenario:  The administration suspends a student for 10 days and the placement team decides the LRE will be the MAKERTEENS program.
+This window of open enrollment diminishes disruptions to the 2 week lesson units in the MAKERTEENS classroom.
+Ideally, the window receives no more than one student at a time due to the potential volatile group dynamics of this population.